sproutcore/sproutcore-sublime-text-2-package/README.md

-sublime-text-2-package
+sublime-text-package
 ======================

-A SproutCore package for Sublime Text 2.
+A SproutCore package for Sublime Text 2 and 3.

 This package includes several useful SproutCore specific snippets and integration with [JSHint](http://www.jshint.com/).